kubernetes/community/contributors/design-proposals/troubleshoot-running-pods.md

 Debug Containers have no additional privileges above what is available to any `v1.Container`.
 It's the equivalent of configuring an shell container in a pod spec but created on demand.
-ACLs for the `/debug` subresource should match those of `/exec`, `/attach`, etc.

-Admission plugins that guard `/exec` must be updated to guard the new subresource `/debug`.
+Admission plugins that guard `/exec` must be updated for the new parameters.
+In particular, they should enforce the same container image policy on the `Image` parameter as is enforced for regular containers.
+During the alpha phase we will additionally support a container image whitelist as a kubelet flag to allow cluster administrators to easily constraint debug container images.

 ### Additional Consideration

-1. Non-interactive workloads are explicitly supported.
-Detached workloads could be trivially supported by a flag that instructs `kubectl` to skip the attach operation.
+1. Debug Containers are intended for interactive use and always have TTY and Stdin enabled.
 1. There are no guaranteed resources for ad-hoc troubleshooting.
 If troubleshooting causes a pod to exceed its resource limit it may be evicted.
 1. There's an output stream race inherent to creating then attaching a